vitaly-t/pg-promise/README.md

     .then(function(data){
         return db.tx(function(ctx){

-            // Because it is a transaction within a shared chain, id doesn't matter whether
+            // Since it is a transaction within a shared chain, it doesn't matter whether
-            // the two calls below use object 'ctx' or 'sco', as the are exactly the same: var q1 = ctx.none("update users set active=$1 where id=$2", [false, data.id]);
+            // the two calls below use object 'ctx' or 'sco', as they are exactly the same: var q1 = ctx.none("update users set active=$1 where id=$2", [false, data.id]);
             var q2 = sco.one("insert into audit(entity, id) values($1, $2) returning id", ['users', 123]);